Stephen Fry

-His television roles include Lord Melchett in the BBC television comedy series Blackadder, the title character in the television series Kingdom and Absolute Power, as well as recurring guest roles as Dr. Gordon Wyatt on the American crime series Bones and Arthur Garrison MP on the Channel 4 period drama It's a Sin.
-He has also written and presented several documentary series, including the Emmy Award-winning Stephen Fry: The Secret Life of the Manic Depressive, which saw him explore his bipolar disorder, and the travel series Stephen Fry in America.
-He was the longtime host of the BBC television quiz show QI, with his tenure lasting from 2003 to 2016, during which he was nominated for six British Academy Television Awards.
-He appears frequently on other panel games, such as the radio programmes Just a Minute and I'm Sorry I Haven't a Clue.

-Fry is also known for his work in theatre.
-In 1984 he adapted Me and My Girl for the West End where it ran for eight years and received two Laurence Olivier Awards.
+Fry is known for his work in theatre.
+In 1984, he adapted Me and My Girl for the West End where it ran for eight years and received two Laurence Olivier Awards.
 After it transferred to Broadway, he received a Tony Award nomination.
-In 2012 he played Malvolio in Twelfth Night at Shakespeare's Globe.
-The production was then taken to the West End before transferring to Broadway where he received a nomination for a Tony Award for Best Featured Actor in a Play.
-Fry is also a prolific writer, contributing to newspapers and magazines and has written four novels and three autobiographies: Moab Is My Washpot, The Fry Chronicles and More Fool Me.
-He is also known for his voice-over work; he read all seven of the Harry Potter novels for the UK audiobook recordings, narrated Paddington Bear audiobooks, narrated the video game series LittleBigPlanet and Birds of Steel, narrated an animated series of explanations of the laws of cricket and narrated a series of animations about humanism for Humanists UK.
+In 2012, Fry played Malvolio in Twelfth Night at Shakespeare's Globe.
+The production was then taken to the West End, before transferring to Broadway where he received a nomination for a Tony Award for Best Featured Actor in a Play.

+Fry has written and presented several documentary series, including the Emmy Award-winning Stephen Fry: The Secret Life of the Manic Depressive (2006) and the travel series Stephen Fry in America (2008).
+He is also a prolific writer, contributing to newspapers and magazines, and has written four novels and three autobiographies.
+He has lent his voice to numerous projects including the audiobooks for all seven of the Harry Potter novels as well as the Paddington Bear books.
+Since 2011, Fry has served as president of the mental health charity Mind.
+In 2025, Fry was knighted for services to mental health awareness, the environment and charity.